aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 ### Task 2 - Test the conditional access policy.

 In this task, you will sign in to the Azure portal as **aaduser2** and verify MFA is required.
-You will also delete the policy before continuing on to the next exercise.
+You will also delete the policy before continuing to the next exercise.

 1. Open an InPrivate Microsoft Edge window.